Get insider access

 12 s

-Continuous shooting is okay.
-It can shoot at a fairly quick burst rate in its high-speed drive mode, which is good for capturing stills of fast-moving subjects.
-In addition to 'Low' and 'High', there's also a 'Mid' drive mode that can shoot at 6 fps.
-Unfortunately, the camera has a small photo buffer, especially if you shoot in RAW format.
+The Sony α6000 can shoot at a fairly quick max burst rate in its high-speed drive mode, which is good for capturing stills of fast-moving subjects.
+In addition to 'Low' and 'High,' there's also a 'Mid' drive mode that can shoot at 6 fps.
+Unlike newer models, it doesn't offer a fully electronic/silent shutter option, though it does have an electronic front-curtain shutter (EFCS) mode.
+Unfortunately, the camera also has a small photo buffer, especially if you shoot in RAW format.
 The buffer also takes a fair amount of time to empty once full.
-Though it isn't the worst, it's slow enough that you could miss a key moment waiting for it to finish clearing.
+Though it isn't the worst, it's slow enough that you could miss a key moment while waiting for it to finish clearing.

 5.0